vmalnathnambiar/exfilms/guide/how-to-exfilms-the-ultimate-guide.md

 ```
 <br>

-The target file follows a specific layout which can be seen below.
+> *Note: The target file to be used is required to follow a specific layout.*

 ![targetFile-layout](../img/targetFile-layout.png)

-> *Note: The above layout was created using Google Sheets.
-The use of Google Sheets enable users to easily export or publish the sheet to the web as tsv.*
+The above layout was created using Google Sheets.
+The use of Google Sheets enable users to easily export or publish the sheet to the web as tsv.
 <br>

-In addition to the two required flags for this method, you can also configure the m/z and mass accuracy (ppm) tolerance that should be used when filtering for the m/z during extraction using `--mzTolerance` and `--ppmTolerance` respectively.
+In addition to the required flags stated above for this method, the m/z and mass accuracy (ppm) tolerance that should be used during the targeted m/z filtering can be configured using `--mzTolerance` and `--ppmTolerance` respectively.

 ```md
 # Targeted m/z filtering with user specified m/z and ppm tolerance values